Bryce Harper’s RBI in ninth lifts Phillies past Mets 6-5

 Lockett gave up five runs and seven hits in six innings.

+“I was glad to get through six and save the bullpen a little bit,” Lockett said.
+“Couple mistakes.
+Not as sharp as I would like.
+But it was OK.”

 Phillies starter Spencer Howard lasted just 3 1/3 innings, allowing four runs — three earned — and seven hits.
-It appeared he left because of a blister on his finger.
+He left because of a blister on his finger but said he expects to make his next start.

 Smith and Cano hit consecutive solo homers in the third to give the Mets a 4-2 lead.
 Smith barely cleared the fence in right but Cano’s shot hit the scoreboard on the facing of the second deck.